aleksandara/jsbus/README.markdown

 eventBus.publish("my.event", { x: 1, y: 3, z: [2, 4, 6] });
 ```

 Publishing an event can also have a callback.
+The publisher callback will be invoked after each subscribers.

 ```javascript
 eventBus.publish("my.event", function() {
   alert("I'm back!");
 });
 ```
+In the example below, if `my.event` has three subscribers, you can expect three alert popups.

 You can even do basic request/response style programming with JsBus.
-To do this,
-your subscriber should have a `return` statement.
+To do this, your subscriber should have a `return` statement.
+Whatever is returned from the subscriber will be passed into the publisher's callback.

 ```javascript
 eventBus.subscribe("my.event", function (event) {